Kitware/trame/README.rst

 -----------------------------------------------------------

 When installing trame using pip (`pip install trame`) you will get the core infrastructure for any trame application to work but more advanced usage may require additional dependencies.
-The list below capture which may need to add depending on your usage:
+The list below captures what may need to add depending on your usage:

 * **pywebview**  : Needed for desktop usage (--app)
 * **jupyterlab** : Needed to run inside jupyter-lab